-- Identify three gains from international trade. - Explain barriers to trade, this should include two forms of protectionism. - Explain why governments may wish to raise barriers to international trade. - Describe the role of the World Trade Organisation in the development of free trade.

-Examine the role of one trading blocfrom EU, NAFTA or ASEAN
+- explanation of free trade and absolute and comparative advantage. - Identify three gains from international trade. - Explain barriers to trade, this should include two forms of protectionism. - Explain why governments may wish to raise barriers to international trade. - Describe the role of the World Trade Organisation in the development of free trade. - Explain the role of one trading bloc from EU, NAFTA or ASEAN